Simmons First National Corporation (SFNC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1964 Acquisition of First National Bank of Stuttgart Marked the beginning of expansion through acquisitions of community banks.
+1964 Acquisition of First National Bank of Stuttgart.
+Marked the first step in the company's long-term strategy of expansion through community bank acquisitions.

-1986 Formation of Simmons First National Corporation Transitioned to a bank holding company, providing a structure for further expansion and diversification.
+1986 Formation of Simmons First National Corporation.
+Transitioned to a bank holding company, creating the structure for broader, multi-state expansion and diversification.

-1993 Listed on the NASDAQ Gained access to public capital markets, enhancing financial flexibility for growth and acquisitions.
+1993 Listed on the NASDAQ stock exchange.
+Gained access to public capital markets, giving them the financial flexibility needed for larger future growth and deals.

 Simmons First National Corporation (SFNC) Ownership Structure